Before you begin your International Money Transfer you need to make sure you have a few important pieces of information.

 Step 1 - Choose an account

-Choose an account you’d like to transfer money from.
+Select the account you'd like to transfer funds from.

-Your eligible accounts are listed in the account choice section.
-If you have multiple accounts, you can filter them using the ‘Filter accounts’ field.
+The accounts from which you can transfer funds are listed in the account choice section.
+If you have multiple accounts, you can filter them using the 'Filter accounts' field.

 Step 2 - Choose someone to pay

-After choosing an account to transfer from, you can now choose who you'd like to pay.
+After choosing an account to transfer from, you can now select a payee (beneficiary) to transfer the funds to.

 You can add a new international payee, pay someone you’ve paid before, or update the details of a saved international payee.